techidaily/site-win11-tips/source/_posts/effortless-subnet-tweak-for-experienced-users-win11.md

 ## How to Find the Subnet Mask in Windows 11

- The easiest way to find the subnet mask in Windows 11 is through the[Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) or Windows PowerShell.
+ The easiest way to find the subnet mask in Windows 11 is through the [Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) or Windows PowerShell.
 To find it using the Command Prompt, follow the steps below:

 1. Press the**Win** key to launch the Start Menu.
 2. In the search bar, type**Command Prompt** and choose the**Run as administrator** option from the right pane.